 What Is a Salt-and-Pepper Diamond?

-A salt-and-pepper diamond is a diamond with inclusions that appear black and white.
-Some will have more inclusions than others, and no two diamonds are alike—some will be dark and moody, others come light and bright with just a few tiny blemishes, while still others can look almost gray.
+A salt-and-pepper diamond has inclusions that appear black and white.
+Many will have more inclusions than others, and no two diamonds are alike.
+Some will be dark and moody; others come light and bright with just a few tiny blemishes.

 Meet the Expert

-Azra Mehdi is the founder Au Xchange Fine Gold Jewelry.
+- Azra Mehdi is a jewelry expert and the founder of Au Xchange Fine Gold Jewelry.

-Salt-and-pepper diamonds are still diamonds, which means they’re still incredibly rare and valuable.
-The difference is that they come with a smidge more character than highly sought flawless white diamonds and make for distinctive engagement rings that veer slightly left of center without teetering too far into avant-garde territory.
+Salt-and-pepper diamonds are still diamonds, which means they’re incredibly rare and valuable.
+The difference is that they come with a smidge more character than highly sought, flawless white diamonds and make for distinctive engagement rings that veer slightly left of center without teetering too far into avant-garde territory.

-These diamonds are "less expensive: salt-and-pepper diamonds are more affordable because they are not considered to be perfect gemstones.
-They were often discarded during the diamond sorting process," says Azra Mehdi, founder of Au Xchange.
+The good news is these distinctions make them less expensive.
+"Salt-and-pepper diamonds are more affordable because they are not considered to be perfect gemstones.
+They were often discarded during the diamond-sorting process," says Mehdi.

 Plus, since salt-and-pepper diamonds take fewer resources to mine than regular diamonds, they're perfect for eco-conscious couples.
-And because they're less rare than pure white diamonds due to their carbon inclusions, they're usually less expensive, making them a great choice for to-be-weds on a budget.
+And because they're rarer than pure white diamonds due to their carbon inclusions, they're usually less expensive, making them a great choice for to-be-weds on a budget.

 But there are a few cons to note when looking at salt-and-pepper diamonds.
-The most important to note: traditional 4Cs of diamond evaluations do not apply.
-"It is generally harder to grade a salt-and-pepper diamond because the high number of black and white inclusions makes it look ‘peppered” and difficult to grade.
+The most important: The traditional 4Cs of diamond evaluations do not apply.
+"It is generally harder to grade a salt-and-pepper diamond because the high number of black-and-white inclusions makes it look ‘peppered” and difficult to grade.
 Hence, the 4Cs of cut, color, clarity, and carat do not apply entirely to salt-and-pepper diamonds, although they are still used as guides," Mehdi explains.

 - What cuts pair best with salt-and-pepper diamonds?
-Mehdi tells BRIDES that salt-and-pepper diamonds bring out unique inclusions and patterns in the gemstone.
+Salt-and-pepper diamonds bring out unique inclusions and patterns in the gemstone.
 "The high number of inclusions reduces the brilliance of the stone.
-Thus, cutters often choose to highlight these inclusions by choosing fancy cuts like the step cut or rose cut for these stones," she adds.
+Thus, cutters often choose to highlight these inclusions by choosing fancy cuts like the step-cut or rose-cut for these stones," says Mehdi.

 - What settings look best with salt-and-pepper diamonds?
 "Geometric shapes like triangles, hexagons, and kites are more prevalent when choosing salt-and-pepper diamonds, although round, oval, and pear shapes are available as well," Mehdi explains.

 - How can I tell if the ring is high quality?
-“By definition, salt-and-pepper diamonds are deemed to be “low quality” diamonds, and they are not nearly as rare as other colored diamonds,” Mehdi says.
+“By definition, salt-and-pepper diamonds are deemed 'low quality' diamonds, and they are not nearly as rare as other colored diamonds,” Mehdi says.
 The value of these diamonds is judged based on their diversity and the illusions they give off.
 "Remember, these are still diamonds, so they will always carry the level of value that comes with being a diamond," Mehdi notes.

 How to Care for a Salt-and-Pepper Diamond Engagement Ring